Gerrit Cole: 2024

 During spring training, Cole began to experience discomfort in his right elbow.
 He was deactivated from all baseball activities for at least a month and sent to California to have Dr. Neal ElAttrache perform some additional opinions.
 The elbow only had inflammation and edema, meaning that Cole was recommended to rest for 3-4 weeks.
 He was placed on the 60–day injured list on March 28, 2024.
 On June 19, Cole was activated from the injured list.
 He made his first major league start on June 19 against the Baltimore Orioles, registering five strikeouts in four innings pitched.
 In his second start on June 25, Cole conceded six runs across four innings against the New York Mets without recording a strikeout, only the second time in his major league career that he failed to record a strikeout.
 On June 30, against the Toronto Blue Jays, Cole collected his first win for 2024.

 Cole appeared in the World Series for the second time in his career, pitching in Games 1 and 5 against the Los Angeles Dodgers but receiving a no-decision in each.
 On November 2, Cole opted out of his contract with the Yankees, however the team could add one year and $36 million to his existing deal by Sunday evening to void the opt out and extend his contract and tenure with the team.

 On November 4, it was announced that Cole would return to the Yankees and would not become a free agent.
-He remained with the team on a four-year, $144 million contract, the same contract he opted out of two days prior, although extension talks with him and the Yankees will continue.
+He remained with the team on a four-year, $144 million contract, effectively reversing his opt-out decision.